 A sequence of playing patterns

 In sports like baseball, volleyball, basketball and American football this is a different story.
 A basketball coach has much more influence as this sport is played by five players against five players on a relatively small field.
 The ball is played with the hands and ball possession is much more protected.
-These game characteristics allow the application of all kind of playing patterns controlled by the coach from the sideline and during time-outs.
+These game characteristics allow the application of all kinds of playing patterns controlled by the coach from the sideline and during time-outs.
 Therefore, from a decision making perspective basketball is more a coach sport compared to football.

 A sequence of set pieces